bridgecrew-perf6/iot-deployment/README.md

     --resource-group-name RESOURCE_GROUP_NAME
                             Resource group name for the deployment.
     --iot-hub-name IOT_HUB_NAME
-                            IotHub name for deployment.
+                            IotHub name for the deployment.
     --device-ids-file-path DEVICE_IDS_FILE_PATH
                             Path of the text file containing 1 device id per line to be registered in IotHub.
     --cosmosdb-name COSMOSDB_NAME
-                            CosmosDB name for the deployment.
+                            Cosmos DB name for the deployment.
     --app-srv-plan-name APP_SRV_PLAN_NAME
                             App Service Plan name for the deployment.
     --storage-acc-name STORAGE_ACC_NAME